+Home | Museum | Wanted | Advertising | Articles |

 documenting the history of Japanese electronic calculator technology.

-Lots of interesting information.
+Lots of very good information.
 Some pages in Japanese only, but most

-pages also have english text.
+pages also have available English text.
 Some great photos of early Casio relay

 Serge Devidts' Calcuseum